dawei-wang/next-js-tailwind-vivid-starter/README.md

 # Getting Started

 To get started, clone the repository, install the necessary dependencies, and run the app.
+Navigate to your terminal and execute the following commands.

 ```bash
 git clone https://github.com/aryamankha/next-tailwind-vivid-starter.git